pfun-health/pfun-cma-model/README.md

 "It provides a high-speed interface for understanding how the circadian rhythm maps to glucose values."

+### Next steps

++ compare LLMs via actor-critic framework.
++ measure relative perplexity, NLP performance metrics.
+  + KS Test to quantify the hypothesis space;
+    + Predicted: neural dynamics of the learning layer (LLM orchestration layer) can be measured & understood as in silico "twin" populations of corticostriatal interneurons.

 ## Links (Demos, Homepage)

 - [Live Web Demos](https://pfun-cma-model-446025415469.us-central1.run.app/)